 Backgrounds can make or break a photograph.
 Look for backgrounds that either have very little detail and distractions or that have patterns or texture that go with your subject.
 One of the biggest mistakes in portrait photography is bad background technique.

 We did this high school senior photo session in the dance studio.
 I noticed the shiny reflectiveness of the polished floor, so I thought I would have some fun with it.

-My senior was dressed in black, so only the flesh tones reflected on the floor, creating an interesting dynamic of composition.
+The mdoel was dressed in black, so only the flesh tones reflected on the floor, creating an interesting dynamic of composition.
 Smooth surfaces like water, windows, mirrors and polished floors can all be used to get this effect.

 I get the chance to do a lot of Beach Photography and I like to use the reflection technique when the water is just right.